sarahannealice/QuizBuilderApp/README.md

 # QuizBuilderApp
 assignment 2 for mobile app development

-to-do
+the quiz builder must have/be able to:
-* have at least 2 pages where information is transferred
+* at least 2 pages where information is transferred
 * read definitions and their corresponding terms from a file using a delimiter to parse
 * use hashmaps to keep the two arraylists connected
 * ask the questions (definitions) randomly, then later remove from arraylist